SebilleK/BubbleMap-frontend/README.md

 ---

+Non-comprehensive done and to-do list

 **Implemented:**

 - Users can create an account and login with it (or an existing one in the db)
 - Logged in users have access to their profile and can update their personal info
-- Profile page has user reviews
+- Profile page has user reviews and they are also editable

 **To implement:**

+**General optimization**

+- Close editing menus on submit (profile page)
+- Better Redux use.
+Add slices and actions for updating and relying on the local state instead of fetching data from the backend all the time.
+- Better modularity: add utils functions for common requests

+**Homepage**

+- Implement the Homepage map
 - Browsing reviews per store (and adding reviews)

-- User reviews are editable
-- Styling changes to all pages
-- Better Redux use (to avoid more requests than necessary)
+**Styling optimization**

+- Navbar overhaul
+- Footer can't compromise responsive?
+- Nicer color scheme
-- Implement the Homepage map
+- Remove the background image
+- Add a theme switcher for dark theme
+- Better layout on profile page